StackVista/stackstate-docs/stackpacks/integrations/scom.md

 - Agent V2 pushes [retrieved data](#data-retrieved) to StackState.
 - StackState translates incoming SCOM topology data into components and relations.
 Incoming events are used to determine component health state and publish SCOM alerts in StackState.

-Pros:
-* Retrieves data quickly.
-* Does not put pressure on the SCOM system.
-* No limit to the size of topology retrieved.

-Cons:
-* All data is always retrieved.
-It is not currently possible to filter the classes collected.
-* StackState Agent V2 must be installed on the same box as SCOM.
+#### When to use the SCOM PowerShell integration (BETA)

+The SCOM PowerShell integration retrieves all topology data quickly and without placing any strain on your SCOM system.
+This means that there is no limit on the size of topology that can be retrieved.

+Note that the PowerShell scripts must be run by an instance of StackState Agent V2 installed on the same box as SCOM.
+The PowerShell scripts will always retrieve all topology data from SCOM, this might be undesirable or confusing when viewed in StackState.
+If you would like to specify the SCOM classes retrieved or need to run the integration from a StackState Agent installed in another location, you should use the SCOM API integration.

 {% endtab %}
 {% endtabs %}